-Is it dangerous: The hike is far from dangerous, but the biggest danger is if you get hurt or break a leg so are your days from the closest settlement, and you never know when other hikers will pass, so it´s recommended to hire a satellite phone in Kangerlussuaq and return it in Sisimut.
+The hike is far from dangerous, but the biggest danger is if you get hurt or break a leg so are your days from the closest settlement, and you never know when other hikers will pass, so it´s recommended to hire a satellite phone in Kangerlussuaq and return it in Sisimut.
 Ask your guesthouse in Kangerlussuaq or Sisimut.

 Can I see polar bears on the Arctic Circle Trail?
 No, there´s never been seen Polar Bears in the part of Greenland.

 Phone Signal on the Arctic Circle Trail?
 There´s absolutely no phone Signal on the entire Arctic Circle Trail.